Federal Direct Loans

 Financial need is not a requirement to obtain an unsubsidized Direct Loan.
 The student will be charged interest from the time the loan is disbursed until it is paid in full.
 If the student does not pay interest while in school, interest will accumulate or be capitalized until the loan is paid in full.
 That means the interest will be added to the higher accumulated loan amount each month until the loan is paid in full.
 If the student chooses to pay the interest as it accumulates, loan repayments will cost less in the long run.
 Interest rates for loans are variable and determined each year by the federal government.
 Students who are in a loan deferment status will still have interest capitalized on their student loan(s).

 PLUS Loans are loans parents can obtain to help pay the cost of education for their dependent undergraduate children.
-PLUS Loan applications must be obtained through the lender of the parent’s choice.
+Parents will apply for plus loans on the studentloans.gov using their parental FSA ID and password.
 Once the PLUS loan application has been completed, please notify the college’s Financial Aid Office.

 Students who request a loan are strongly encouraged to borrow as little as possible since this money must be repaid after graduating or leaving the college.
 Loan maximums include: